Order-disorder transition in the zero-temperature Ising model on random graphs: Acknowledgements

 \section{Acknowledgements}

-This work was funded in part by the French government under management of Agence Nationale de la Recherche as part of the "Investissements d'avenir" program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
+We thank Felix Gaisbauer for helpful comments and suggestions.
+A.P. was funded in part by the French government under management of Agence Nationale de la Recherche as part of the "Investissements d'avenir" program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
+E.O. and S.B. acknowledge support from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 732942 (ODYCCEUS).
+K.K. acknowledges support from Project No. PID2021-122256NB-C22 funded by MCIN/AEI/10.13039/501100011033 / FEDER, UE.